-Overview of the proposed approach for 3D human pose estimation. (a) The input to the method is a sequence of RGBD frames. (b) We leverage on personalized, parametric, skinned human body models that can be acquired easily. (c) We also employ OpenPose for the estimation of 2D human body joints.
+The proposed approach for 3D human pose estimation operates as follows. (a) The input to the method is a sequence of RGBD frames. (b) We leverage on personalized, parametric, skinned human body models that can be acquired easily. (c) We also employ OpenPose for the estimation of 2D human body joints.
 We define a hybrid approach for fitting the model (b) in the observations (a) given the hints provided by the 2D joints estimation (c).
 The result of this process is visualized in (d).
 The green skeleton is the ground truth, the gray is the neural network suggestion and the yellow is the result of the proposed approach.
 Although the neural network estimation is far from the ground truth, the proposed method manages to estimate accurately the 3D human pose because of the high quality model and the utilization of depth information.

 The quantitative evaluation of our method requires a dataset containing RGBD frames of moving humans, together with ground truth regarding their 3D motion as well as their personalized 3D skinned model.
 In this direction, we constructed a synthetic dataset as follows.
 We scanned four different subjects (two male and two female).
 The four subjects differ significantly with respect to their sizes (height, weight, Body Mass Index).
 We then collected motion capture data from the CMU dataset, including a variety of motions like bending, jumping jacks, simultaneous twisting of torso and limbs, etc. Finally, we rendered the models in the laboratory environment of the MHAD dataset.
 Dual quaternion blending was used to realize the skin deformations of the models to avoid the ``candy-wrapping'' artifacts produced by standard linear blending.
 Thus, we obtained RGBD frames of known human models performing known, complex motions in a realistic environment.
 The final result is four RGBD sequences of 720 frames each, of the same motions, performed by two male and two female subjects.
 The dataset is available by downloading this file (~0.9 GBytes).

 The electronic versions of the above publications can be downloaded from my publications page.